 At Merton Medical Practice, we've done our best to create a Website that anticipates and satisfies our patients' needs.
 With that goal in mind, we've compiled a list of frequently asked questions.
-If you do not find an answer to your question here, contact our admin team at 0208 545 9629 or email them o MERCCG.firstname.lastname@example.org
+If you do not find an answer to your question here, contact our admin team at 0208 545 9620 or email them on MERCCG.firstname.lastname@example.org

 How do I register?

-You can visit the surgery during opening hours and fill out a registration form and health questionnaire or you can print the Registration Pack by clicking on the link.
+You can visit the surgery during opening hours and fill out a registration form and health questionnaire or you can print the Adult Registration Pack / Child Registration Form / Newborn Registration Form by clicking on the correspondent link.

 Please remember to bring a recent proof of address with you when you register or include a copy of a utility bill or similar when posting/emailing your forms.
 Please note that we only accept letters that have been issued in the last 3 months.